 Provide a detailed narrative describing how each line item was calculated and for what purpose.
 The budget descriptions must include sufficient detail and should include subcategories (e.g., Instructors: include tiers, rates, hours; Benefits: include types, amount, rationale).
+If the two-year budget for your project is not simply twice your annual budget, explain why in this section (e.g., equipment purchased in year one can be reused in year two.)

-XII.
+XI.
 Selection Process

 All applications will receive an initial eligibility review by AOE staff to ensure that the application was received on time and meets all expected requirements.
 If an application does not meet the requirements, the AOE reserves the right to remove the application from consideration.
-All applications will then be read, reviewed and scored by readers with extensive experience in education and/or afterschool programs.
+All applications will then be read, reviewed, and scored independently and then reviewed as a panel with extensive experience in education and/or afterschool programs.
 Each question can receive points up to the maximum that is indicated.
 There are 119 total potential points.
 (100 for the questions and 19 in potential bonus points.)

-XIII.
+XII.
 Grant Award Decisions and Disposition of Applications